JNathan18/AI4EO_Final_Project/README.md

 ### Why include NDWI in our pipeline?

 A lightweight CNN like ours may confuse deep ocean noise for genuine reef signals.
-By introducing an NDWI filter, we reduce spurious detections by masking out areas unlikely to contain water.
-The index is also invariant to overall brightness (ratio form), so it supplies contrast information that the four raw Sentinel-2 bands (Blue, Green, Red, NIR) do not capture on their own.
+By introducing an NDWI filter, we reduce spurious detections by masking out areas unlikely to contain water (Li et al., 2022).
+The index is also invariant to overall brightness (ratio form), so it supplies contrast information that the four raw Sentinel-2 bands (Blue, Green, Red, NIR) do not capture on their own (Xu, 2006).
 This gives the CNN crucial context for distinguishing where ‘wet’ ends and ‘dry’ begins.
 On top of this it is lightweight on compute and can be performed as a one line operation on-the-fly during data loading.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>